Top 10 Cheapest Japanese Schools in Tokyo

 For those who want to hone their communication and conversational skill...

 6 month course = ￥441,000 | 12 month course = ￥769,000

-Their main objective is to provide Japanese classes that focus on the different types of spoken Japanese that are essential for all sorts of situations such as survival, business, higher education, and more.
+Their main aim is to provide Japanese classes that focus on the different types of spoken Japanese.
+That is essential for all sorts of situations such a; survival, business, higher education, and more.

 Likewise, they have small classes, with an average of 12 students per class.
-This is perfect for students as you would get a great deal of the teacher’s attention, you would have plenty of opportunities to practice and speak Japanese, and it is easier for the teacher to take care of each student and address any problem or difficulty that each student would go through.
+This is perfect for students as you would get a great deal of the teacher’s attention.
+You would have plenty of opportunities to practice and speak Japanese.
+Also, it is easier for the teacher to take care of each student and address any problems or difficulties that each student goes through.

 If your core goal is to find a university or college in Japan...

 6. Yoshida Japanese Language Institute

 Rating on Google Reviews: 3.8